-During a conversation with a native English speaker, you might encounter many English conversation patterns.
+During a conversation with a native English speaker, you might encounter many English language conversation patterns.
 These are phrases or groups of words that repeatedly occur throughout a verbal or written exchange.

 Some of these “expressions” may not make sense by themselves, but you can form hundreds of sentences using them while sounding more like a native English speaker in the process.
 They are uniquely made for English communication and naturally occur in conversations between native English speakers.